HIPAA Cloud Storage Requirements: Managing Your Data Securely

 What Are the Different HIPAA Storage Requirements?

-If your organization regularly deals with documents containing protected health information (PHI), you must ensure that you meet all the HIPAA storage requirements.
+If your organization regularly deals with documents containing protected health information (PHI), you must ensure that you meet all the HIPAA data storage.
 Let us go through each of them:

 Physical documents